 To show you how easy it is to use iOS System Recovery to fix an iPhone with battery percentage stuck issue, follow these very simple steps:

 Step 1: Download and install the iOS repair tool on to your computer.
 Open it and in the main window, you should see a lot of options.
-Click on “System Repair” to select the tool we need for this purpose.
+Click on “Standard Mode” to select the tool we need for this purpose.

 Step 2: Connect the iPhone to the computer using the lightning cable.
-The device should detect the device and display two options to fix the device.
-Select the “Standard Mode”.
-It is the ideal solution to repair any issues with iPhone without causing data loss.
+The device should detect the device.

 Step 4: Once the download is complete, the program will verify the downloaded firmware.
 You should see the progress of the verification process.